spryker/spryker-docs/docs/scos/dev/architecture/architecture.md

 * The Spryker architecture and concepts.
 * What technologies we use.
 * What applications the Spryker Commerce OS is composed of.
-* how we enable the development of high-performance applications and their scalability.
+* How we enable the development of high-performance applications and their scalability.

 Also, this guide is especially useful for developers, architects, and integrators dealing with the Spryker Commerce OS.